 It is important that all young people are able to fulfil their potential and become active citizens with meaningful and valuable work.
-Furthermore the workforce within the area needs to be supported to continue to gain value employment and meet the demands for new skills in the labour market.
+Furthermore, the workforce within the area needs to be supported to continue to gain meaningful employment and meet the demands for new skills in the labour market.
 In turn this will also contribute to the area's reputation for attracting inward investment and so grow and thrive.
 Finally, skilled and flexible workforces who possess digital skills will allow the Council to transform its current delivery models and offer new methods of service delivery.

-2017/18 actions ✓ Fully develop and deliver a digital vision for Huntingdonshire, ensuring that we support the establishment of the basic infrastructure of superfast broadband and 5G mobile coverage through our own estates and the planning system.
-2018/19 actions ✓ \checkmark Support apprenticeships, directly as an employer, but also through our supply chain and through promotion with local businesses. ✓ Continue to engage with schools through local careers fairs and EDGE, but also through fostering direct links between employers and educational institutions. \checkmark √ [2018/19] Build upon the [2017/18: Develop a] brand for Huntingdonshire to establish a reputation which will draw in investment and create an environment in which industries of the future can thrive \checkmark
+2018/19 Skills level and educational attainment actions actions ✓ Fully develop and deliver a digital vision for Huntingdonshire, ensuring that we ✓ support the establishment of the basic infrastructure of superfast broadband and 5G mobile coverage through our own estates and the planning system. ✓ Support apprenticeships, directly as an employer, but also through our supply chain and through promotion with local businesses. ✓ Continue to engage with schools through local careers fairs and EDGE, but also through fostering direct links between employers and educational institutions. ✓ ✓ Work to create pathways from local communities and schools to colleges and institutions such as iMet which support the development of skills required by the future economy. √